No League in your community? Start one!

-- Complete the application for recognition of a state League unit to formalize the relationship with the LWVMA
+- Complete the application for recognition of a MAL Unit to formalize the relationship with the LWVMA

 Call the state League office at (617) 523-2999 with any questions or concerns that come up along the way.

-Step 4: Get to work as a new League!
+Step 4: Get to work as a new MAL Unit!